Implement least-recently-used cache

 class LruCache<K, V> {

-private values = new Map<K, V>();
+private store = new Map<K, V>();

-constructor(private readonly capacity: number) {}
+constructor(private capacity: number) {

 get(key: K): V | undefined {

-const value = this.values.get(key)!;
+const value = this.store.get(key);

-this.values.set(key, value);
+this.store.set(key, value);

 return value;